Martynas Alekna: 2023

 July 2023.
 He subsequently competed for Lithuania at the 2023 World Athletics Championships in Budapest, Hungary, in August 2023, throwing best of 62.57 metres.

 2024

 He finished second at the Canaries International in Tenerife, Spain in May 2024 with a distance of 66.59 metres.
 He finished ninth at the 2024 Diamond League event 2024 Meeting International Mohammed VI d'Athlétisme in Marrakesh, Morocco with a throw of 63.93 metres.
 He competed in the discus throw at the 2024 Summer Olympics in Paris, France in August 2024, with a best throw of 58.66 metres, which was not sufficient to progress to the final.

 2025

 In March 2025, he finished with a bronze medal after placing third in the men's discus at the 2025 European Throwing Cup in Nicosia, Cyprus with a best throw of 63.96 metres.
 In September 2025, he competed in the discus throw at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing seventh overall.

+2026

+In August, he was a finalist competing at the 2026 European Athletics Championships in Birmingham, England, placing twelfth overall in the discus throw.